Buffalo Stadium

 Buffalo Stadium was a minor league stadium primarily used by the Houston Buffaloes from 1928 through 1961 (except for 1943 to 1945 when the Texas League suspended operations because of World War II).
 It was the site of the first night game between two major league baseball clubs, which took place between the Chicago White Sox and New York Giants in 1931.
 The Buffaloes were a farm team of the Major League St. Louis Cardinals and provided many great ballplayers to the Cardinals' success in 1930s and 1940s.
 The arrival of the National League Houston Colt .45s in 1962 brought an end to minor league baseball in Houston.
 It also went by the names of Buff Stadium and later Busch Stadium.
-It was bounded by Leeland Street, St. Bernard Street (present-day Cullen Boulevard), Coyle Street, and Milby Street in the East End.
+It was located in the East End of Houston, bounded by a subsequently closed section of Keating Street to the west, Coyle Street to the north, and St. Bernard Street (present-day Cullen Boulevard) to the east.
 The railroad tracks leading to Union Station, site of the Houston Astros' current ballpark, ran behind the center field wall.
 Near the University of Houston, the stadium was also home to the Houston Cougars baseball team during the 1940s.

 Before Buff Stadium, baseball teams in Houston played at West End Park from 1905 until 1928; Buff Stadium was built on the East End of Houston.
 West End Park was located at the southeast corner of Andrews and Heiner Streets, on the southwest edge of present-day downtown.
 Home plate's specific location, until 2013, was commemorated by a plaque in the Houston Sports Hall of Fame, which comprised part of the Finger Furniture Store.